gdiminin/HaSAPPy/docs/Tutorials/Compile_LoadModule.md

 @5B) N
 ```

-For each read, alignment software provide a reliability value of the alignment to the reference genome.
-In this parameter the number of mismatches and match uniqueness is took into account.
+For each read, alignment software supply a reliability value of the alignment to the reference genome.
+In this parameter the number of mismatches and match uniqueness is taken into account.
 Increasing the alignment fidelity parameter can help to reduce noise.
 Mark ‘Y’ if you want to activate this selection and provide an integer number as limit.
 Default is ‘0’.
 ```
 Do you want to indicate a level of alignment fidelity (mark ‘Y’ or ’N’):
 @5C) Y